Type something to search...

 In some cities where air rights can be transferred and moved—like New York City—the neighbors in between the sender and recipient must allow the air rights to pass through their lots.
 This is the case for New York City’s as-of-right transfers, which are done by connecting neighboring zoning lots, pooling the air rights, then writing a zoning lot development agreement (ZLDA) to re-allocate the air rights as desired.
 This allows the sender and recipient to transfer their air rights across the chain, while preserving the air rights of the neighbors in between.

 Pass-through neighbors are paid for enabling others’ air rights transfers, even without transferring any of their own air rights.
-Historically, this has been a negotiated payment from the air rights recipient to those neighbors, encouraging buyers to minimize the number of neighbors necessary to connect a chain.
+Traditionally this takes the form of a negotiated payment from the air rights recipient to those neighbors.